FayshalU/PlaceFinder/README.md

 ### Description

-This is a simple Django application allows to search for locations and get their details.
+This is a simple Django application that allows to search for locations and get their details.

 ## Dependencies